thestippe/thestippe.github.io/_drafts/statistics/bayes_intro.md

 In this section of the blog we will both discuss Bayesian inference and the Bayesian workflow.
 I will use Python to perform the computation, and I will use the PyMC ecosystem.

+[^3]: Here we distinguish between Bayesian inference, which is a set of mathematical tools, and Bayesian inference, which we identify as the subjective interpretation of probability.